By Todd Murphy | June 26th, 2020

 Below I’ve outlined three reasons why you should check the credentials of your vendors, in addition to your team members.
+Universal Information Services makes it standard practice to belong to the trade groups influencing our practice.
 A credentialed vendor shows that they are investing in serving you, and here’s why.

 - When a vendor belongs to a trade association that focuses on serving your industry, that vendor maintains access to emerging technology, strategies, and potential legislative issues that could impact how they help you.
 For example, news monitoring and media measurement services have several global organizations that are instrumental in making sure you as a client user get the best quality of service.
 In addition to best practices and innovation, a media monitor that is active in its trade groups can help protect PR practitioners from potential problems, like copyright infringement.
 When looking at or working with a vendor that does not carry these credentials, the potential exists for the client user to miss out on the best services a vendor can offer.
 Several of our best services have come from FIBEP sessions I attended.
 FIBEP is the global organization for media monitoring and media intelligence services.
 In fact, their global congress is where we announced our AlphaClips service to the world, the first AI-enhanced news monitoring tool.